 3. Brace yourself for contact

-When you are in your side on stance there are a few things you can do to brace yourself to make yourself a lot hard to push off the ball:
+When you are on your side on stance there are a few things you can do to brace yourself to make it a lot hard to push off the ball:

 - Feet shoulder width apart

 By keeping your feet shoulder-width apart you are giving yourself a strong base to balance yourself and ‘dig in’ when pressure is being applied to you.

 - Knees bent

 You want to make sure that your knees are bent, this will give you a lower center of gravity to help you maintain your strength and stand your ground while under pressure

 By sticking your butt out you are able to keep the defender further away from the soccer ball and make it as awkward for you to get around as possible.

 It is not always about being the strongest to shield the ball, it is about how you are best able to use your body to protect the ball.